MohamadALissa/Bank_Customer_Churn_Prediction/README.md

 Pros

-    * Outliers have less impact
+    * Outliers have less impact.
-    * Performs well with high dimensions ( a large number of features)
+    * Performs well with high dimensions ( a large number of features).
-    * Very good option with binary classification and NLP applications (e.g. text classification)
+    * Very good option with binary classification and NLP applications (e.g. text classification).

 Cons